 Research Opportunities Outside of SIUE

 Many universities recruit students from all over the United States to participate in summer research training programs.
 Some of these programs cost little or nothing (because they are funded by grants); a few pay small stipends.
-To learn more about such programs, visit the "Paid Summer Research Programs" thread in the psychology discussion forum.
-Additional research opportunities may be announced on the department's Twitter page.
+To learn more about such programs, ask a professor, examine the opportunities posted here to check for announcements about summer research opportunities, and check the department's Twitter page.

 Students must obtain prior approval by a faculty member to enroll in PSYC 496.
 This course allows students with an interest in graduate study to get hands-on experience assisting with a psychology course taught by a faculty member.